 While you may think all cardboard is recyclable, this isn’t always the case.
 There are certain limits to what can go in a public recycling bin.

-Used pizza boxes and paper coffee cups are just some items that may not be recyclable even though they’re made from cardboard.
-To elaborate, pizza debris found on pizza boxes—oil and cheese—disrupt the recycling process and contaminate the recycled product.
+Used pizza boxes and paper coffee cups are just some items that may not be made of recyclable cardboard.
+To clarify, pizza debris found on pizza boxes — oil and cheese — disrupt the recycling process and contaminate the recycled product.
+To ensure it is recycled, cardboard must be free of food products.

-Recycling education is incredibly important before you begin recycling.
+Recycling education is incredibly important in order to recycle cardboard.
 In the end, recycling contaminated materials may pollute other materials and cause the entire bin of recyclables to be sent to the landfill.

 There are numerous grades of recyclable cardboard, especially for manufacturing and industrial organizations.
 So, if you’re looking for commercial cardboard recycling solutions, knowing cardboard grades is important.

-Some examples of cardboard grades include corrugated cardboard, such as the boxes many products are shipped in.
-There are other grades as well, like solid and rigid cardboard from various manufacturing operations.
+Some examples of cardboard grades include corrugated cardboard, such as the boxes many products are shipped in, and large thick walled cardboard boxes from various manufacturing operations.

 When recycling cardboard in large quantities, there are different types of equipment that may be used to process your waste.
 Some equipment may be for cardboard collection while other equipment is for processing the cardboard itself.